rdeodoo/odoo-toolbox/misc-tips/shell-tools/README.md

 ## Partial history search

 Same spirit as `CTRL+R` reverse search.
-You would type anything in your shell like `./odoo-bin` and then press `PgUp` or `PgDn` to loop through your previous commands that starts with `./odoo-bin`.
+You would type anything in your shell, for instance `./odoo-bin` and then press `PgUp` or `PgDn` to loop through your previous commands that starts with `./odoo-bin`.
 It's convenient to very quickly go back to a command you are not exactly sure what is was but you now the start of it.

 > [!TIP]
 > You can mix this with the `CTRL+K` shortcut to quickly remove part of a
-> command and start looping around other matches.
+> command and start looping around other matches.\
-> See TODO link to keyboard navigation
+> 👉 See my keyboard navigation [article](../keyboard-navigation/README.md)

 ### Config: